 What Are the 4 Main Types of Permanent Life Insurance?

 There are a few versions of permanent life insurance.
 They differ based on whether the premiums can change and how they manage cash value.
 These are the most common types:

 Whole life insurance is the oldest and most straightforward version of a permanent life insurance policy.
 The premiums on these policies stay the same as when you first bought your policy.
 The cash value grows at a guaranteed fixed rate, which lets you know how much you'll earn every year ahead of time.

 Universal life insurance lets you change your insurance premium so that you can pay more in some months than others.
 Note that you will need to pay enough into the policy to keep up with the insurance costs, or your policy could expire.
 Your insurer will tell you how much you need to pay to maintain the insurance over time.

-In these policies, your cash value growth is based on market interest rates, so the amount you earn could change every year.
 Universal life policies generally have more risk than whole life policies but are often more flexible.

 3. Variable Life Insurance

 With variable life insurance, you can invest your cash value in mutual funds.
 Your return may be higher if your investments do well.
 If your investments do poorly, your return will be lower, and you could even lose money.
 The premiums for variable life insurance stay the same over time.